Volume Two

 "Claude, strong."

-"Mmm… well, I know what it looks like but I was just a bottom feeder in the knights."
+"Mmm… well, I know how it looks, but I was just a bottom feeder among the knights."

-Claude said it as a joke, but Katie's gaze seemed to say she wasn't convinced at all.
+Claude said it as a joke, but Katie's gaze made it clear she wasn't buying it at all.

-Katie, who'd belonged to the Thieves Guild, had seen the might of the country's knights and army many times.
+Katie, who had belonged to the Thieves Guild, had seen the might of the country's knights and army many times.

-Even among them, Claude's strength seemed to be rather high.
+Even among them, Claude's strength seemed to rank rather high.

 "… So, why did you tell me to wait on standby?"